LED bulbs can either be dimmable or non-dimmable.

 Can You Make A Non-Dimmable LED Dimmable?

-These are always dimmable and controllable in various ways, including from your phone or via a smart speaker if you have one.
+Smart LEDs are always dimmable and controllable in various ways, including from your phone or via a smart speaker if you have one.

 Then you can dim it to the perfect level whenever you want to, even from the couch.